benf-08/Ben_BlueStamp_Portfolio/index.md

 | Item Name | What the item is used for | $Price | <a href="https://www.amazon.com/Arduino-A000066-ARDUINO-UNO-R3/dp/B008GRTSV6/"> Link </a> |
 | Item Name | What the item is used for | $Price | <a href="https://www.amazon.com/Arduino-A000066-ARDUINO-UNO-R3/dp/B008GRTSV6/"> Link </a> |

-To watch the BSE tutorial on how to create a portfolio, click here.-->

 # Starter Project

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HlC0FD95Rxc?si=TMSMpwka0znPHmGE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my starter project I made a retro arcade console which plays Tetris.
 It works by connecting components with a circuit board.
 These components are buttons, a screen, an on off toggle, and a battery pack.
+To attach these components onto the main board, I used a soldering iron to solder the components on.
 Some challenges that I faced while making this learning how to soder and sodering on the USB port the wrong way around.

 <img src="IMG_2953.jpeg" width="300" height="400">